Chen-Rao/VD-Diff/README.md

 python basicsr/test.py -opt options/test/test_GoPro_S3.yml
 ```
 You can also test your S1 and S2 model by changing the ".yml" option file path accordingly.

-# Pretrained Models
-Pretrained models will be available in a few days.